dynobase-icon

 31. Avoid using Scans

-DynamoDB has two primary methods of fetching collection of data: Query and Scan.
-While they might similar, you should always favor Queries over Scans
+DynamoDB has two primary methods of fetching collections of data: Query and Scan.
+While they might seem similar, you should always favor Queries over Scans.
+Queries are more efficient and cost-effective.

 32. Distribute items across key space